Select Page

 But there are other lessons.
 Lessons no one signs up for, but that life enrolls us in anyway.

-Today marks the 15th anniversary of my mother’s passing.
-In the decade and a half that separates that day from this one, I’ve come to what I think are fundamental truths about grief and about living with those who are grieving.
+In the two decades that separate that day from this one, I’ve come to what I think are some fundamental truths about grief and about living with those who are grieving.

 It is okay to hurt.